nindob/TheBotofWallStreet/README.md

 # StockInvestmentBot
-A stock investment bot/GUI application made by Anindya, Matthew, and Antonio in Processing for an ICS4UI assignment
+A stock investment bot/GUI application made by Anindya, Matthew, and August in Processing for an ICS4UI assignment